Privacy Policy

 Cookies are small text files that are put onto your device when you visit a website.
 They usually collect and store the information that you provide.
 For example, your password or your address may already be typed in as the cookies on that website are remembering them.

 Children in Wales uses cookies on our website.
-Click here to view our cookie policy.
+Click here to view our cookie policy

 Social Media

 Children in Wales doesn’t collect, store or match handles to personal information unless you have given your consent.
-This means that we will never try to match your twitter handle with your personal information, unless you have asked us to store them together.
+This means that we will never try to match your X/Twitter handle with your personal information, unless you have asked us to store them together.

 Any social media posts or comments you send to us may be shared or re-tweeted publicly (eg, via Facebook/Twitter).
-If agreed beforehand, we will sometimes promote twitter handles of speakers at our events, so that delegates can tag or message them during the day.
+If agreed beforehand, we will sometimes promote Twitter handles of speakers at our events, so that delegates can tag or message them during the day.

 Children in Wales is not responsible for how social media platforms use and store your personal information.
 It’s always best to read the Terms & Conditions and the Privacy Policies of all platforms before you use them.
 By doing this, you know what happens to your personal information.
+You can view X/Twitter and Facebook Policies here:

 Online ‘virtual’ meetings & events